pindiespace/class-bp/README.md

-# Class Boilerplate (adapted from fastshell)
+# Class Boilerplate - adapted from [fastshell](https://HosseinKarami.github.io/fastshell)

 A project boilerplate using gulp and best practices for HTML, CSS, JS.

 ## Project setup and Gulp installation
-You'll need to install Node and Gulp, along with several other npm libraries.
+You'll need to install [Node](http://nodejs.org) and Gulp, along with several other npm libraries.
 Here's a walkthrough of how to get a project up and running.

 1. Download this [repository](http://github.com/pindiespace/class-bp) archive.
 You can use a web download, but ideally you should go to Terminal and use